porter-finance/v1-core/emergency.md

    - If there is no immediate risk for loss of funds, does the team still need to take preventive action or some other mitigation?
    - Is there agreement in the team that the situation is under control and that the War Room can be closed?
 4. Once the issue has been confirmed as valid, the next stop is to take immediate corrective action to prevent further loss of funds.
 If root cause requires further research, the team must err on the side of caution and take emergency preventive actions while the situation continues to be assessed.
 A few questions to guide the decisions of the team:
-   - Disable deposits to the affected Vaults?
-Should migrations and deposits be removed from the UI?
+   - Disable createBonds for the affected contracts?
+Should createBond, convert, redeem, withdraw, pay be removed from the UI?
-   - Activate Emergency Exit on the affected Strategies?
-   - Remove one or more strategies from the withdrawal queue from the affected vaults?
-   - Activate Emergency Shutdown in the Vault?
-   - Revoke 1 or more Strategies?
-   - Are multiple Team members able to confirm the corrective actions will stop the immediate risk through local Ganache fork testing?
+   - Are multiple Team members able to confirm the corrective actions will stop the immediate risk through local hardhat fork testing?
 Strategist and Core Dev main roles in particular to confirm this step.
-5. The immediate corrective actions should be scripted or taken from the repository [emergency-toolbox](https://github.com/yearn/emergency-toolbox) and executed ASAP.
-Multi-sig Herder and Strategist Lead should coordinate this execution within the corresponding roles. **NOTE: This step is meant to give the War Room time to assess and research a more long term solution**.
 6. Once corrective measures are in place and there is confirmation by multiple sources that funds are no longer at risk, the next objective is to identify the root cause.
 A few questions/actions during this step that can help the team make decisions:
    - What communications should be made public at this point in time?
    - Can research among members of the War Room be divided?
 This step can be open for team members to do live debug sessions sharing screens to help identify the problem using the sample transactions.